NiiFrance/pandas-data-visualization-exercise/README.md

 - Modify or experiment with the code to deepen your understanding of data visualization techniques.
 - Save your completed notebook before submitting or sharing.

-## Submission
-If this is a class assignment, follow your instructor's submission guidelines (e.g., upload the completed `.ipynb` file to your LMS or email it).

 ## License
 This project is for educational purposes.
 You are free to use, modify, and share it.